"Circle Bar Golf Club is, and always has been, a nonprofit corporation, dedicated to maintaining

 sawmill in the area, on the far banks of the North Fork of the Willamette River.
 A vibrant company town sprounted on the river's

 near banks, and a railroad line was soon built up the North Fork, to get at the fine old-growth timber the company was promised

 under a long-term Forest Service contract.
 Logging camps arose along the rail line, and the remnants of one - "Camp Six,"

 a neighborhood of remodeled old company housing - can still be seen at the far edge of High Prairie, several miles above the

-In 1945, Edward Hines Lumber Company bought the Westfir operations, and for many years
+In 1945, Edward Hines Lumber Company bought the Westfir operations, and for many years operated

-Oakridge after World War II, was the area's other longtime economic cornerstone.
+in Oakridge after World War II, was the area's other longtime economic cornerstone.
 Hines' and Pope and Talbot's mills

 and logging operations were bustling mainstays for generations of workers and families.

 early 1950s, Hines offered a long-term lease of 90 acres of the old Circle Bar Ranch for only $10 per year, so a community golf

 course could be established, and in 1954 Circle Bar Golf Club was incorporated and development began.